Elverta, California: Education

-The western half of the census-designated place is within the Elverta Joint Elementary School District, which includes portions of Sacramento and Placer counties.
-The district is a California distinguished school district.
+The western half of the census-designated place is within the Elverta Joint Elementary School District, which includes portions of Sacramento, and Placer counties.
+The district is a California school district.
 It includes Elverta Elementary School, an elementary school serving kindergarten through fifth grade, and Alpha Technology Middle School, a middle school serving sixth through eighth grades.

 As of 2020 Elverta JESD students are, for high school, assigned to Twin Rivers Unified School District.

 Residents of the eastern half of the CDP are zoned to Center Joint Unified School District.

 Government and infrastructure

 Elverta is represented by Phil Serna, the District 1 representative on the Sacramento County Board of Supervisors.

 The United States Postal Service Elverta post office is located at 161 West Elverta Road.